Qualifications and Experience

 I graduated with distinction (B.Sc Physiotherapy) from the University of Cape Town in 2007.
 After completing my community at a rural hospital in Piet Retief, I worked at the High Performance Center (HPC) at the University of Pretoria.
 I worked with an excellent team of physios, sports doctors, biokineticists, sports scientists, psychologists and dietitians.
 Working with a team taught me the importance of having a network of trusted colleagues who I can refer patients to.
 My time at the HPC gave me invaluable experience and I was lucky enough to work with numerous Olympic athletes and international sports teams such as the Wallabies and All Blacks and even the cast of Riverdance.

 I have been accredited by the Sports Medicine Association of South Africa (SASMA).
-I currently serve as the Chairperson of the Gauteng North Region of SASMA and from 2017 to 2019 I was a member of the organisation’s Management and Executive Committees.
+From 2015 to 2017, I served as the Chairperson of the Gauteng North Region of SASMA and from 2017 to 2019 I was a member of the organisation’s Management and Executive Committees.
 I stepped down at the end of 2019 to focus on furthering my studies.

 What makes me different?

 I am a physio because it’s what I love to do - I am part of a fortunate minority who can honestly say they love their job.
 I don’t treat problems; I treat people.
 I like to get to know each of my patients so that we can work together.
 Your goals are more easily achieved if we work as a team.